roman-milk/roman-milk.github.io/a-weird-one.md

+===

- ****** A Weird One Ch.
-06 ****** byJust_Plain_Bob© "Understand this right now.
+"Understand this right now.
 I'm not putting up with any of your shit.
 You might be my mother, but you were not my mother Wednesday night.
 You were a date that turned into a two-bit slut and you were treated the same as I would have treated any other girl I was out with who pulled the same shit you did.
 Now I'm going to go up and take a shower, get dressed and get ready to go out for breakfast.
 If you are going to go with me you need to get ready."

  I got up and left her there toweling off.
 I was just starting to shampoo my hair when the shower curtain moved and mom got into the shower with me.
 Nary a word was said as she took the wash rag and soap and started washing my back.
 By the time I was rinsing the shampoo out of my hair she had moved around to the front paying particular attention to the erection that she had caused.